Skip to content

 Reading time

-The Git-based page histories plugin currently provides configuration options related to Internationalization and Contributors section.
+The Git-based page histories plugin currently provides configuration options related to Internationalization and UI section.

 Configure in VitePress